The other day a friend asked me if they time-traveled 100 years into the future what trading system for stocks would still be working?

 Focus on Bull Markets

 The best-performing assets are above their 200-day moving average.

 When you see an asset drop below its 200-day moving average you want to get the hell out of that market.

 That way you're not going to experience one of those 70% drops like in 2008-2009

-A lot of times, the best performing assets, they continue to up perform until they go buzz.
+A lot of times, the best-performing assets, continue to outperform until they go bust.